AAndrews-1982/holbertonschool-web_front_end/holbertonschool-AirBnB_clone_v2/README.md

-AirBnB Clone - The Console
+HBNB - The Console

-This repo is th intial step of a student project to build a clone of AirBnB.
-This step will create a backend interface, console, and manage data.

-Console commands will allow users to create, update, or kill objects.
+This repository contains the initial stage of a student project to build a clone of the AirBnB website.
+This stage implements a backend interface, or console, to manage program data.
+Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
+Using a system of JSON serialization/deserialization, storage is persistent between sessions.

-It will allow users to manage file storage and use a JSON system for serialzation and deserialization.